Ativerc/oneremote-web/notes.md

-In both cases where are the commands stored?
+In both cases where is the command data stored?
 Website?
 An online server?
 A local db server?
 And auth for that server...how is that handled?